Pathways for the Future Program

 - shape policy development and targeted interventions for students who may be experiencing additional barriers to education and employment.

-All work undertaken with the data will be done under strict governance and will comply with relevant legislation.
+All work undertaken with the data is under strict governance and complies with relevant legislation.
 Subject-matter experts will be engaged to ensure that the insights from the program are accurate and provide benefits to NSW students and learners.

-All outputs will be aggregated and no individuals will be identified in the analyses or outputs.
+All outputs are aggregated and individuals cannot be identified in the analyses or outputs.
 Refer to Protecting personal privacy and the lawful use of the data below for more information.

 What type of data is being used for the Pathways Program?